 The Historic Landmarks Commission consists of seven members, none of whom may hold elective office.
 All members must have demonstrated interest, competence, or knowledge of historic preservation.
 At least two members must have professional experience in historic preservation, local history, architectural history, or architecture.
 At least three of the additional members must have professional experience or working knowledge of historic preservation, local history, architectural history, architecture, landscape architecture, real estate, economics, construction, community development, urban planning, archaeology, law, finance, cultural geography, cultural anthropology, cultural resources management, or related disciplines.
 The Commission may have up to two members at-large.
 No more than two members of the Commission may be in the business of buying, selling, leasing, or developing real estate for profit, or be officers of such a business.
 Members are appointed by the Mayor and confirmed by the City Council.

 Historic Landmarks Commission powers and duties

-- Recommending and developing design guidelines for Historic Districts and Conservation Districts to the City Council;
+- Recommending design guidelines for Historic Districts and Conservation Districts to the City Council in legislative actions;

-- Reviewing demolition and relocation requests for certain Historic landmarks and buildings in Historic Districts and Conservation Districts in quasi-judicial reviews;
+- Reviewing demolition and relocation requests for certain Historic Landmarks, Conservation Landmarks, and resources in Historic Districts and Conservation Districts in quasi-judicial reviews;